 You can also take advantage of the Meet & Greet events, where you can learn more about the academic programs that interest you and connect with faculty, staff and other students.

-Throughout your first semester you’ll meet with a small group of other new students to learn the ins and outs of being a student at BJU.
+Throughout your first semester you’ll take First-Year Seminar.
+First-Year Seminar is a 3 credit course that meets twice a week in a larger lecture setting that covers various topics first-year students need.
+There is also another hour of small group discussion to learn the ins and outs of being a student at BJU.
 Each seminar is customized for each group of students, so it’s a great place for you to ask questions as they come up during the year.

 You’ll learn about the people and resources that are available to you and how to reach them.
 You’ll also pick up some great tips about things like life in the residence hall, involvement in the community, and special events that you won’t want to miss.